lambci/lambci/README.md

 ## Installation

-You don't need to clone this repository – the easiest way to install LambCI is to [spin up a CloudFormation stack](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/new?stackName=lambci&templateURL=https://lambci.s3.amazonaws.com/templates/template.yaml), which will use a transformed [template.yaml](https://github.com/lambci/lambci/blob/master/template.yaml) – this is just a collection of related AWS resources, including the main LambCI Lambda function and DynamoDB tables, that you can update or remove together – it should take around 3 minutes to spin up.
+You don't need to clone this repository – the easiest way to install LambCI is to [deploy it from the Serverless Application Repository](https://serverlessrepo.aws.amazon.com/applications/arn:aws:serverlessrepo:us-east-1:553035198032:applications~lambci) or [directly spin up a CloudFormation stack](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/new?stackName=lambci&templateURL=https://lambci.s3.amazonaws.com/templates/template.yaml).
+This will create a collection of related AWS resources, including the main LambCI Lambda function and DynamoDB tables, that you can update or remove together – it should take around 3 minutes to spin up.

 You can use multiple repositories from the one stack, and you can run multiple stacks with different names side-by-side too (eg, `lambci-private` and `lambci-public`).